-Let’s just say the cost of living in California is way too high.
+Let’s just say the cost of living in California is way to high.

 Once I made it home from my trip, we had just received our renewal notice for our apartment and of course, the rent was being raised a significant amount.
 So, my husband and I sat down and talked out our options.

-- Look for another place for higher rent, pay for movers, deposit, etc.
+1. Stay where we are and pay the high rent 2.
+Look for another place for higher rent, pay for movers, deposit, etc. 3.
+Try something new

-After some discussion and prayer, we made the decision to start over and move to a place where we will be able to live our lives and not have to work to live.
-A place where we can have a better quality of life.
+After some discussion and much prayer, we made the decision to start over and move to a place where we will be able to live our lives and not have to work to live, a place where we can have a better quality of life.
 This was such a huge decision for me, but I am so glad that we are starting over in a new place.
-Know I feel like so much pressure has been taken off me financially and it feels so good.
+Know I feel like so much pressure has been taken off of me financially and it feels so good.
 I have never experienced so much peace.

 So the moral of this post is don’t be afraid to start over, whatever you decide to do may end up surprising you.